Anterior cruciate ligament injury – symptoms, causes, knee pads and knee supports

 What is an anterior cruciate ligament injury?

-The anterior cruciate ligament (ACL) is one of the most important stabilizing ligaments in the knee joint and prevents the lower leg from being pushed forward in relation to the femur.
+The anterior cruciate ligament (ACL) is one of the most important stabilising ligaments in the knee joint and prevents the lower leg from being pushed forward in relation to the femur.
 It also prevents overextension of the knee joint.
 The injury occurs when the ligament is stretched, partially torn or completely torn.
-Anterior cruciate ligament injuries are divided into three degrees – from stretching to total rupture.
+Anterior cruciate ligament injuries are divided into three degrees, from stretching to total rupture.

 Common causes & risk factors